-Now imagine that the restaurant has not violated any covenants today.
+Now suppose that the restaurant has not violated any covenants today.
 However, the restaurant and the bank expect the closures to continue and believe there is a possibility that the restaurant will trip a covenant.
 The parties would also likely use the amendment option and change their contract now to avoid the likely cost of misallocating control rights a year from now.

-The example demonstrates how the amendment is different from waivers and that it is not correlated with them.
+The example demonstrates how amendments are different from waivers and that the two are not correlated.
 The contract can be amended if the parties expect potential misallocation of control rights and costs associated with it in the future, based on new non-contractible information received, while the waiver is a way to resolve a certain misallocation when it has already occurred and is not related to the parties' beliefs about the future.

-Next I provide a detailed description of the model, which has two main building blocks.
-The first is the perfectly observable but non-contractible state of the world and a non-contractible signal that is imperfectly correlated with the state.
-The second block is the trade-off between the deadweight loss if the contract is amended now and the cost of potentially misallocating control rights in the future.
+Next, I provide a detailed description of the model, which has two main building blocks.
+The first component is the perfectly observable but non-contractible state of the world and a non-contractible signal that is imperfectly correlated with the state.
+The second component is the trade-off between the deadweight loss if the contract is amended now and the cost of potentially misallocating control rights in the future.

-The state of the world at time $t \in \{1,2\}$ is described by a set of two variables: $\{r_t, s_t\}$. $r_t \in \{m, b\}$ is a binary random variable representing which party should have control rights: m implies the optimal party-in-control is the manager, and b implies the optimal party-in-control is the bank.
+The state of the world at time $t \in \{1,2\}$ is described by a set of two variables: $\{r_t,s_t\}$. $r_t \in \{m,b\}$ is a binary random variable representing which party should have control rights: m implies the optimal party-in-control is the manager, and b implies the optimal party-in-control is the bank.
 The probability that at time t=1 the state of the world is $r_1=m$ is μ_0 and that $r_1=b$ is $(1-\mu_0)$.
-Conditional on $r_1=m$, $r_2=m$ with probability μ and $\mu_0=b$ with probability μ and $\mu_0=b$ with probability μ and $\mu_0=b$ with probability μ and μ and
+Conditional on $r_1=m, r_2=m$ with probability μ and $r_2=b$ with probability $(1-\mu)$; conditional on $r_1=b, r_2=b$ with probability β and β and β and β and β implies the optimal party β , where β is a sum β in focus on the cases when the company is more likely than not to be financially healthy and not in need of the lender's intervention.
+The state of the world is observed by both the manager and the bank but is non-contractible.
+Even though the state of the world can not be contracted upon, there exists a contractible signal β is about the optimal party-in-control that is imperfectly correlated with the state β .